Welcome to Consumer Reports Advocacy

 • Users can review and correct data that is incorrect or missing.

-• Users have a right to review and correct data that is incorrect or missing.
+• Users have an actionable right to review and correct data that is incorrect or missing.

 • Users can control privacy settings.